Jeffrey Harborne: Research

-In his book, Phytochemicals Methods: A Guide to Modern Techniques of Plant Analysis Prof. Harborne described a number of analytical methods in plant chemistry that he developed for the system of distribution of anthocyanins in major plant groups.
+In his book, Phytochemicals Methods: A Guide to Modern Techniques of Plant Analysis, Harborne described a number of analytical methods in plant chemistry that he developed for the system of distribution of anthocyanins in major plant groups.
 In Comparative Biochemistry of the Flavonoids he described the biochemistry of flavonoids in various plant groups.
 In the scientific journal Natural Product Reports he wrote a series of review articles about the discovery of anthocyanins and other flavonoids.
 In his book Introduction to Ecological Biochemistry he described the ecological role of natural substances.
 The publication of this book is seen as the starting point of the study of environmental chemistry.
 Developments in the chemical ecology he described in a series of review articles in Natural Product Reports.
-He was (co) author of about 270 research and review articles.
+He was author or co-author of about 270 research and review articles.
 He was also author or editor of some forty books.

-From 1972 Prof. Harborne was the Executive Editor of the journal Phytochemistry.
-Between 1986 and 1999 he was chief editor of this prestigious journal.
+From 1972 Harborne was the Executive Editor of the journal Phytochemistry.
+Between 1986 and 1999 he was chief editor of this journal.
 He was the founder of the magazine Analysis Phytochemicals and he was editor of Methods in Plant Biochemistry.

-Harborne had a number of awards during his lifetime.
-In 1985 he received the Linnean Society of London, the Linnean Medal for his services to botany.
+Harborne received a number of awards during his lifetime.
+In 1985 he received the Linnean Medal from the Linnean Society of London for his services to botany.
 He also received medals from the Phytochemical Society of Europe (PSE Medal) (1986) and the International Society of Chemical Ecology (1993).
 In 1993 he was awarded the Pergamon Phytochemistry Prize.
 In 1995, he was elected a Fellow of the Royal Society.
 In 2010, the University of Reading's Plant Science Laboratories, where he was Professor, were named the Harborne Building in his honour.